wolfSSL/wolfssl/sslSniffer/README.md

 ### Cipher Suite Limitations

 As a passive sniffer the wolfSSL sniffer will not be able to decode any SSL session that uses DHE (Ephemeral Diffie-Hellman) because it will not have access to the temporary key that the server generates.
 You may need to disable DHE cipher suites on the server and/or client to prevent these cipher suites from being used.
+The notable exception to this is if the sniffer session uses the keylog file feature, in which case any session using TLS 1.2 or 1.3 can be decoded.

 ### Thread Safety